mjzuppe/mjzuppe.github.io/README.md

 # Mark Zuppe
-## Future of Work / SaaS
+## SaaS/e-commerce/B2B

-I'm an ex-enterprise business director now founder and consultant who obsesses about the dignity of work and its intersection with technology.
+I'm an ex-enterprise business director turned founder and consultant.
 I find the most joy in managing creatives and engineers by bridging out-of-the-box thinking with business objectives.
 I know because I'm a creator myself as a full stack developer, jaded music producer, and homebrewer.

 ## What I do
 Bootstrapped, lean, and impactful business and product development